RodBarnes/NationalParks/README.md

 **For security purposes, an API Key is not included in this repository.
 You must obtain your own if building or forking this code.**

-After cloning the repository, create a ```Config.cs``` file in the project root folder that contains the code (below) and insert your API Key in place of the token "YOUR_API_KEY".  *This file is set as ignored in the .gitignore and will not be pushed to the repository.*
+After cloning the repository, create a ```Config.cs``` file in the local project root folder that contains the code (below) and insert your API Key in place of the token "YOUR_API_KEY".  *This file is set as ignored in the .gitignore and will not be pushed to the repository.*

 ```
 namespace NationalParks